andepraveenofficial/TargetInterview/03 Theory/01 Client/04 Javascript/Javascript.md

   `Function Declaration : Where the function called.`

-* Arrow Functions can't create its own Execution context, but it takes from Lexical environment.
+* Arrow Functions can't create its own Execution context, but it takes from Lexical Environment.
 So Arrow Function, They inherit the __this__ object from their surrounding context.

   `Arrow Function : Where the Function Declared.`